Jishan-Kapoor/sum-of-sales-1e082/README.md

 # Sales Summary Web App

 ## Summary
 This static web application fetches data from an updated `data.csv` file (updated with new data from attachments), calculates the total sales amount, and displays it on the webpage titled "Sales Summary 892d05c0".
-Bootstrap 5 is loaded from jsdelivr to enhance the styling of the page.
-A Bootstrap table `#product-sales` has been added to list each product with its total sales and keep `#total-sales` accurate after rendering.
+It also includes new features for enhanced data presentation in a Bootstrap table.
+Bootstrap 5 is loaded from jsdelivr to style the page.

 ## Setup
 To deploy the app on GitHub Pages, follow these steps: